Elizabeth Farrelly

-Dr Elizabeth Margaret Farrelly (born Dunedin, New Zealand), is a Sydney-based author, architecture critic, essayist, columnist and speaker who was born in New Zealand but later became an Australian citizen.
+Elizabeth Margaret Farrelly (born Dunedin, New Zealand), is a Sydney-based author, architecture critic, essayist, columnist and speaker who was born in New Zealand but later became an Australian citizen.
 She has contributed to current debates about aesthetics and ethics; design, public art and architecture; urban and natural environments; society and politics, including criticism of the treatment of Julian Assange.
 Profiles of her have appeared in the New Zealand Architect, Urbis, The Australian Financial Review, the Australian Architectural Review, and Australian Geographic.

 Farrelly's range of interests and contributions are wide enough to have caused her to be described by broadcaster Geraldine Doogue as a "Renaissance woman".
 She was elected to the 2021 board of the National Trust of Australia (NSW).

 Her portrait by Mirra Whale was a finalist in the 2015 Archibald Prize at the Art Gallery of New South Wales.

 Education and training

-Farrelly was born in Dunedin, New Zealand and trained as an architect in Auckland.
+Farrelly was born in Dunedin, New Zealand, and trained as an architect in Auckland.
 She left New Zealand in 1983 for London, moved to Sydney in October 1988 and became an Australian citizen in 1991.
 She holds a PhD in architecture from the University of Sydney.
-Her thesis examined of the intellectual, cultural and political background to development control in Sydney's city centre from 1900–1960.
+Her thesis examined of the intellectual, cultural and political background to development control in Sydney's city centre from 1900 to 1960.